Genio-The-Haiku-IDE/Genio/Readme.md

 Genio aims to be an easy, simple yet powerful IDE for Haiku inspired by VS Code and Nova.

-## Main goals

-* Workspace Manager and Project folders
-* Language Server Protocol via clangd: autocompletion, jump to definition, and more
+* Plug-in architecture
 * Bring the editor up-to-date and on par with other Haiku editors (Koder, Pe)
-* Plug-in architecture
 * Compiler error parser
-* Refactor the source file and project management module by implementing a Workspace Manager and Project folders

 ## Configuring Clangd / LSP